-[Ref 1] - clause(s) ERA Technical pre-assessment ERA Economic pre-assessment 3.4.1.7.3 If the under different from announced by passes the bo the tracks announcemen the underlyin the transition the border consequence: be confronte immediately f lying level across the border is in the current level, and in case the order is reached before the train order balise group (this depends on side engineering of the nt), the on-board would switch to ng level, immediately followed by in to level 2 when the train passes balise group.
-Operational is In this situation the driver would ed with two level transitions following each other.
+[Ref 1] - clause(s) ERA Technical pre-assessment ERA Economic pre-assessment 3.4.1.7.3 If the underlying level across the border is different from the current level, and in case the announced border is reached before the train passes the border balise group (this depends on the trackside engineering of the announcement), the on-board would switch to the underlying level, immediately followed by the transition to level 2 when the train passes the border balise group.
+Operational consequence: In this situation the driver would be confronted with two level transitions immediately following each other.
 The clause 3.4.1.7.3 ignores the operational consequence that in baseline 3 the train driver will have to acknowledge the level the on-board is ordered to switch to in case of level transition level NTC => level 1, and that it does not correspond to the level 2 actually executed on passing the border.
 Most likely the train driver will not notice the glitch L1 => L2 because it will occur at the same time the mode transition to FS is executed.
 It is inacceptable from ergonomic and operational point of view, since it is highly likely that the operating rules in ETCS L2 are not the same as in ETCS L1.
 The alternative concept has a negative ergonomic impact.
 In addition, the alternative concept has not analysed the necessary impact of the potential additional hazards related to misleading the train driver including the associated mitigation measures.
-3.5.1.1 GSM-R netwo [2].
-No spec Baseline Light ork transitions are defined in SRS cific consequences due to the concept.
+3.5.1.1 GSM-R network transitions are defined in SRS [2].
+No specific consequences due to the Baseline Light concept.
 The important SUBSET-026 3.15.1.3.2 feature stipulates the condition to delay the connection to the Accepting RBC as the ETCS-OB being no longer able to handle more than one communication session at a time.
 With the introduction of FRMCS, this condition must obviously to be refined (and has been so in SUBSET-026 v4.0.0, taking into account the type of radio network and the type of radio equipment of the RBC) in order to avoid that the remaining GSM-R Mobile Terminal is wrongly pre-empted while the train is still under the supervision of the Handing Over RBC.
 A specific consequence in case RBC/RBC handover between GSM-R only RBCs has been duly identified The preliminary analysis indicates that any future potential solution to be developed for this alternative concept without affecting the ETCS on-board part, having to fulfil the SIL4 based THR target, is of low probability.